Administrative Letters

 Coaches must rigidly comply with dead times and season start/end times as outlined in the UHSAA handbook.
 It is expected that coaches be proactive in compliance with mandated dead times.

-• Open Gyms: Indoor athletic facilities must be supervised at all times and not used for sports specific activities during dead times.
+- Open Gyms: Indoor athletic facilities must be supervised at all times and not used for sports specific activities during dead times.

-• Outdoor Activities: School equipment or other outdoor areas, which are normally locked, should not be accessible during dead time dates.
+- Outdoor Activities: School equipment or other outdoor areas, which are normally locked, should not be accessible during dead time dates.

-Out-of-Season Activities:
+Off-Season Activities:

 In-season sports always have priority over off-season activities.
 Student athletes should be able to focus on one sport at a time.
+Off-season athletic activities should not include students who are participating in an in-season sport.

 Summer Camps and Clinics: